-If you asked the players coached while in England – and the coaches I worked with in that span – I think getting lots of touches on the ball would be something they point out as part of my coaching style.
+If you asked the players I coached while in at Exeter in the 2012-2014 time frame – and the coaches I worked with in that span – I think getting lots of touches on the ball would be something they’d point out as part of my coaching style.
 At least that was a major part of what I tried to do.
 Sitting in Jamie Morrisson’s session of the 2015 HP Coaches Clinic, though, I realized I should have been thinking a little more specifically about how I did that.

 It’s not just about quantity